 Yes, if you want to create and list your NFTs on OpenSea, you will need to write and deploy a smart contract that defines the behavior and properties of your NFTs.

-OpenSea provides APIs, and documentation to your smart contracts work your smart contract executes under the same contract law to help you integrate your smart contract with their marketplace.
+OpenSea provides APIs and documentation for your smart contract work.
+Your smart contract executes under the same contract law to help you integrate your smart contract with their marketplace.

 Disclaimer: The content on this site should not be considered investment advice.
 Investing is speculative.
 When investing, your capital is at risk.